 As for the CBT course itself, well there are five parts to it which consist of:

 An introduction and a basic eyesight check (don’t forget your glasses if you are short-sighted and need them to read licence plate numbers of road signs!)

 On-site training (expect an instructor to talk to you about the basics of being on a road, where to place yourself on the road and what to expect from other road users).

-On-site riding (this will be wear you get used to balancing, using the throttle to control your speed and - if needed - changing gears).
+On-site riding (this will be where you get used to balancing, using the throttle to control your speed and - if needed - changing gears).

 Usually, these first three elements happen in the morning of the course.
 You’ll probably then break for lunch of some description… So bring some money as well, just in case there’s a decent sandwich shop nearby!